• Skip to primary navigation

 • Serve on the side of air fryer parmesan zucchini chips for a tasty snack or app.

-• Drizzle it inside Thai-inspired lettuce wraps.
+• Drizzle it on ground chicken Thai lettuce wraps.

-• Use it as a marinade for chicken, fish, and pork tenderloin.
+• Use it as a marinade for chicken, fish, and Tuscan pork tenderloin.
 The added fat from Greek yogurt helps make tender, juicy meat.

 Storing